Polynomial functors in $\text{Ver}_4^+$

 \item If $i \ge 2$, there are two polynomial representations, $\chi^{2^{i - 1}}$ and $\xi \chi^{2^{i - 1}}$.
 It is clear that $\chi^{2^{i - 1}}$ is the evaluation of $\mfrak{D}_{(0)|(2^{i-1})}$, so it is additive.
 Meanwhile, there exists a degree 4 partition $\lambda$ such that $\xi \chi = \mD_{(\lambda)|(0)}(P)$.
 Hence, $\xi \chi^{2^{i - 1}}$ must be the evaluation of $\mfrak{D}_{\lambda|(2^{i - 1} - 1)}$ (even of $\mfrak{D}_{\lambda|0}\otimes\mfrak{D}_{(2^{i - 1} - 1)}$).
 But this cannot be additive, because we know it kills $\1$: if it were additive, then $T (m + P) = T (P)$ for all $m$, but clearly this is not true for $m \geqslant \ell(\lambda)$, as $T$ will contain the $\operatorname{GL} (m)$ representation with highest weight $\lambda$.

 \end{itemize} Therefore, the only simple additive polynomial functors that do not vanish on $P$ are those corresponding to $\lambda = 0$ and $\mu = (2^j, 0, \dots, 0)$. \end{proof}

-\begin{remark} If the Steinberg tensor product theorem (\cite{hu_supergroups_2024} 4.2.5) were true, then we could say immediately that $L (\lambda | \chi^{\mu}) = L (\lambda | \1) \otimes L (0 | \chi^{\mu})$, and we would be done because tensor products of polynomial functors cannot be polynomial. \end{remark}
+\begin{remark} If the Steinberg tensor product theorem (\cite{hu_supergroups_2024} 4.2.5) were true, then we could say immediately that $L (\lambda | \chi^{\mu}) = L (\lambda | \1) \otimes L (0 | \chi^{\mu})$, and we would be done because tensor products of polynomial functors cannot be additive. \end{remark}

 By Proposition~\ref{prop:add}, classifying all additive polynomial functors of degree $d$, say for $d=2^j$, $j>1$, now corresponds to classifying all polynomial functors for which the only simple constituents are $\mD_{(2^j)|(0)}$ and $\mD_{(0)|(2^{j-2})}$.
 We realise this by applying Theorem \ref{thm:cd_comodules}, so we can describe the additive polynomial functors in degree $d$ by choosing $X$ relatively $d$-discerning, finding $C_X^d$, and describing the $C_X^d$-comodules compatible with $\varepsilon$.
 Let $X = m + nP$ for $m, n > d$; then $C_X^d$ is the subalgebra of `$\Delta_+$-primitive elements' of $k[\End(X)]$, meaning elements that satisfy $\Delta_+(x)=x\otimes 1+1\otimes x$.